Baccarat Casinos UK Sites

 The rest of the game rules are the same as baccarat Chemin de Fer.

-Once a punter has lost a hand while holding the cards the next player along steps into that place.
+Once a punter has lost a hand while holding the cards the next player along with steps into that place.

 Players can monopolise the bets by going Bank in the same way as in other variants.
 This is offered along the lines of players to the right and left, alternating between the two.
 Two players – one on either side – can share going bank, putting up half each.
 Players who go bank can also split their bank amount between two hands.
 After losing three attempts at going Bank, a player may not go Bank again.